The Head and Shoulders pattern is quite popular amongst the market participants due to its reliability in the past and of course the success ratio.

 The stock witnessed sharp movement post breakout from the pattern on very high volume.

-One important thing to note here is that there is no retest to the neckline here and moreover, the neckline is upward sloping.
+One important thing to note here is that the stock made a retest to the neckline here.

 To achieve your trading goal, it’s important to incorporate discipline and to adopt a proper risk management.
 This is the reason of popularity of Head & Shoulders pattern due its risk reward objective.